SraddhaMondal/ChatClone/README.md

-# ChatClone
+# Whatsapp Clone
-Hi, This is a Chat Clone.
-It used React Js, NodeJs, and MongoDB for built project.
+Hi, This is a Whatsapp Web Clone.
+I used React Js, NodeJs, ExpressJs and MongoDB to built the project.
 Please find the screenshot for the project reference.